 »Climate change has already increased the occurrence of extreme temperature events, which has restricted the production and development of winter wheat.« (Zheng et al., 2018)

 When dealing with winter wheat production, snow and cold temperatures can be more beneficial than rain in many ways as below the soil surface, freezing can help with production issues.

 Despite the fact that nature seems peaceful, there’s quite a lot going on below the soil surface from what we can see – biologically.
-And although we can not see it, it can be of a great influence on wheat production in the spring season following winter.
+And although we can not see it, it can be of great influence on wheat production in the spring season following winter.